cestudio-org/emby_qqbot/README.md

 # emby_qqbot

-This project is used to synchronize Emby Media Server webhook information and QQ group messages
+This project is used to synchronize Emby Media Server webhook information and QQ,TG and WeChat group messages